rofarrel/LSD-Explorer/README.md

 Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.

-**NOTES**
+##**Notes**

-If the app loads only a white screen, press "View" then "Reload" and that should load the app.
+* If the app loads only a white screen, press "View" then "Reload" and that should load the app.

-This __only__ runs on Windows.
+* This __only__ runs on Windows.
 I have not created a MacOS compatible version yet.
 If you are on a mac, you have 2 options.
 The easiest option is to run the R code yourself in RStudio.
 The code is found in the Resource->app folder and is the "app.r" file.
 The other way for you to run the program is to use a virtual machine on your mac and run windows on the virtual machine.

-**How the program works**
+###**How the program works**

 * On the first use, you will need to "Gather" data from LSD.
 Select the cycle that you want (probably 19-20) and select the group of schools.
 Right now only the t50 schools are supported.
 You can select either T14 or T20 or a custom selection of schools.
 I do not recommend selecting a large amount of schools, as this increases the time it takes to gather the data.
 The T14 can take 5-6 minutes.